Touch of Grey: Release

 For the week dated June 26, 1987, "Touch of Grey" received 145 adds to album oriented rock stations that report to Radio & Records, making it the most added song in that format for that week.
 The publication also mentioned that 84 percent of reporting album oriented rock stations had the song in their rotation.
 That same week, The Hard Report called it "the most raved about new record we've encountered this year."
 When discussing how the song had been received by listeners, Doug Clifton from KBCO said that "we haven't seen this much response to a new release since The Joshua Tree."

 "Touch of Grey" entered the Billboard Hot 100 at number 77 for the week dated July 25, 1987; in the process, it became their first song to appear on the Hot 100 in seven years and was the second most added song on radio that week.
-For the week dated August 15, 1987, the song ascended 15 places to number 32, becoming the band's first song to reach the top 40, which was seventeen years after their first entry on the Hot 100 with "Uncle John's Band".
-At the time, this marked the longest span of time between a band's debut on the Hot 100 and their first entry into the top 40.
+For the week dated August 15, 1987, it ascended 15 places to number 32, becoming the band's first song to reach the top 40.
+This occurred seventeen years after their first entry on the Hot 100, "Uncle John's Band", which at the time marked the longest span of time between a band's debut on the Hot 100 and their first entry into the top 40.
 "Touch of Grey" peaked at number 9, and reached number 1 on the Mainstream Rock Tracks chart.